They call David Robinson "The Admiral."

 The two-time NBA champion averaged 21.1 points, 10.6 rebounds, 3 blocks, and 1.4 steals over his 14-year career.
 He played for the United States as a member of the Dream Team at the 1992 Barcelona Olympics and the 1996 Atlanta Olympics.
 The U.S. won the gold medal both times.

-Robinson takes time to give back to the community.
+In retirement, Robinson takes time to give back to the community.
 He donates 10 percent of his business profits to charity.